Garmin Fenix 8 Review | Cash Grab ❌ 8 cons ✔️ 18 Pros

 Optical Heart Rate Accuracy

 I compared Garmin’s 5th generation ELEVATE heart rate sensor to the excellent Polar SENSE optical armband and Garmin HRM PRO Plus chest strap for almost every test.
 I then added heart rate from other optical sensors on competitor sports watches.
-I tested over a range of runs, hikes and bike rides and here is a selection of the results.
+I tested over a range of runs, hikes and bike rides and here are just 4 of the results.

 Generally, Garmin’s HR results were good.
 However, when the tracks were visually similar to competitors, Garmin’s ELEVATE always averaged 0.5-1.0 bpm higher than the other devices.
-Garmin may have underrecorded HR at slower speeds (walk/hike) and minor HR issues existed at the start of some workouts.
-The only failure was during intervals when peak heart rates were significantly missed.
+The only failure was during hard running intervals when peak heart rates were significantly missed (reviewers Nakan and Dcrainmaker show HR charts with the same error).

 GPS Accuracy

-For most tests, I compared the Fenix 8 to a Garmin FR965 (SatIQ) plus one other competitor sports watch set to maximum accuracy – Coros Vertix 2, Polar Grit X2 Pro, Suunto Race S, or Apple Watch.
-I used maximum accuracy for the Fenix 8 too unless I forgot and used SatIQ (which should still give the maximum accuracy when needed).
+For most tests, I compared the Fenix 8 to a Garmin FR965 (SatIQ) plus one competitor sports watch set to maximum accuracy – Coros Vertix 2, Polar Grit X2 Pro, Suunto Race S, or Apple Watch.
+I used either maximum accuracy for the Fenix 8 or SatIQ (which should still give the maximum accuracy when needed).

 Test 1 – Trees & Narrow Alley Ways